 We generate approximately 200 hours of volunteering a week and have an amazing band of people who help out in so many different ways.
 We run from a Christian ethos but have people from all walks of life involved at all levels.
 It’s an amazing testament of the community working together, local people, churches, agencies, businesses and schools all doing their part.

 To say that we are closing our doors due to the lack of need for our services would be fantastic, unfortunately we cannot see that happening soon, as more changes, caps to benefit and other economic hardships continue to hit local people hard.

 What’s next and what’s the future plan?

-The 40% increase we saw in 2018 drives us on even more to address the root causes of poverty.
-This year we are launching a new initiative called a Poverty Truth Commission.
+The 42% increase we saw in 2019 drives us on even more to address the root causes of poverty.
+In 2019 we launched a new initiative called a Poverty Truth Commission.
 This is based on allowing people in poverty to tell their story so that we can begin to look at the causes and how to address them, leading hopefully to a foodbank exit strategy.